 The GPU in gaming laptops, and graphics cards in desktops, send back and forth electronic signals to your monitor or screen.
 From there it converts them to images that you see on screen.
-There's two types integrated and dedicated/discreet.
+There are two types integrated and dedicated/discreet.

 Integrated graphics use the system memory or RAM from the laptop or desktop computer to run, whereas dedicated graphics use its own source of system memory to run.

 All you need to understand is that either one of the two GPU providers, Nvidia and ATI, are inside gaming laptops and help to run PC games in gaming laptops using dedicated graphics.

 My advice, get a gaming laptop with either at least a GeForce GTX 1060 from Nvidia or an ATI Radeon 7730M.
 If you can get a better GPU, that's well and good but they tend to cost more.
 Overall, the top-range GPUs are better and will provide a better gaming performance.